RI Freshwater Fisheries Updates & Frequently Asked Questions

 Q. Has [insert waterbody] been stocked with trout yet this year?

 A. Restocking will occur.
 For the safety of Fish and Wildlife staff, people should not approach staff while they are stocking fish.
 Check the Division's Facebook feed on this page or visit RIfishwildlife on Facebook for stocking updates.
-You can also view the interactive map of trout stocked locations for the 2021 season.
+You can also view the interactive map of trout stocked locations for the 2022 season (updates to come).

 Q. Can I fish in a lake/pond that crosses state lines?